 In the off-season, Aaron is attending Fresno State University and studying Business Management with an emphasis on Recreation.
 He's also an avid hunter from October to January.
 Whether it be duck, wild pig, blacktail deer, or mule deer, Aaron is bound to be out there in the wildest California spots for whatever is in season.

-We have yet to see a crew of folks coming off one of Aaron’s boats that didn’t thoroughly enjoy themselves.
-At 26 years old, he is one of our youngest guides.
-To his benefit, he has the technological savvy and “know-how” for which the millennial generation is known, combined with the technical skill and resilience of any good Alaskan fisherman.
+We have yet to see a crew of folks coming off one of Aaron's boats that didn't thoroughly enjoy themselves.
+Still in his 20's, he is one of our youngest guides.
+To his benefit, he has the technological savvy and "know-how" for which the millennial generation is known, combined with the technical skill and resilience of any good Alaskan fisherman.